flloschy/minecraft-fabric-docker/README.md

 ## connect from outside
 ### Windows
-1. Download cloudflared to your client-system find the newest `cloudflared-windows-amd64.exe` from https://github.com/cloudflare/cloudflared/releases/ and install it
+1. Download cloudflared to your client-system find the newest `cloudflared-windows-amd64.exe` from https://github.com/cloudflare/cloudflared/releases/

 2. start the tunnel connection
 `C:\<PATH TO THE DOWNLOADED EXE>\cloudflared-windows-amd64.exe access tcp --hostname <DOMAIN FROM WHICH THE SERVER IS REACHABLE> --url localhost:25565`